ChaosDonkey06/cv_jecv/README.md

 PhD student, Department of Biology, New York University
 ## Research interest
-Epidemiology and ecology of infectious diseases, evolutionary biology and theoretical biology.
+Main research interest are how pathogen populations interact at multiple spatial and biological scales with human populations, and how does this translate to human health on relatively short time scales.
+Or, in one sentence, the ecology and evolution of pathogens and the epidemiology of infectious diseases.

-Tools (mostly): parameter estimation (inverse problems), simulation based inference and Bayesian inference.
+Tools (mostly): mathematical modeling (theory), parameter estimation via simulation based inference (inverse problems) and Bayesian inference.

 # Academic Training
 *(ongoing)* PhD student, New York University, New York City, NY, USA (2023-).
 Advisor(s): Mercedes Pascual